binarynonsense/bn-blog/_posts/2014-09-23-micro-review-nba2k13-pc.md

-The MyCareer mode, which is what I mostly play, is really fun, it's the game closest to what I like about playing basketball in real life."
+The MyCareer mode, which is what I mostly play, is really fun, it's the game closest to what I like about playing basketball in real life.